ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/guidelines.md

 For new Mbed projects, we suggest adopting the Apache 2.0 license.

 <span class="notes">**Note:** An Mbed software release under a permissive license cannot accept any code that is licensed under a "copyleft" license.
 Doing so would prevent us from distributing our code under the permissive license.
-You are welcome to use Mbed software with copyleft licenses, as long as the rules of the copyleft license are followed.</span>
+You are welcome to use Mbed software with copyleft licenses, as long as you follow the rules of the copyleft license.</span>

 Please, see the [contributing guidelines](../contributing/license.html) for a more detailed description of licenses.